Incest in ancient Egypt: Common people

-It is unclear if sibling-marriages were common outside the royal family in pre-Roman periods.
+It is not clear if sibling-marriages were common outside the royal family in pre-Roman periods.
 Jaroslav Černý looked at 500 families of the Egyptian elite outside the royal family.
 He found no clear evidence for incestous marriages.
-Greco-Roman writers including Seneca, Diodorus, and Philo of Alexandria all make mention that according to Egyptian law, unlike that of the Greeks, Romans, and Jews, sibling marriage was legal.

 The most detailed historical records come from the final centuries of ancient Egyptian civilization while the Roman Empire controlled Egypt.
 The Romans conducted a census every fourteen years.
 Some of those records have survived giving detailed descriptions of households and the relations of the people living in them.
 Keith Hopkins did a detailed analysis of those records and found that 15 to 20% of all marriages recorded were between brothers and sisters.
 These records covered a diverse economic and geographic slice of the population and show that sibling marriage was common in all classes and regions of society in Roman Egypt.
 Hopkins found 113 marriages recorded in these census documents.
 Of those 17 were certain sibling marriages, with another 6 probably so.
 11 of those cases were full brother-sister.
 8 between half brothers and sister.
 One limitation pointed out by Sabine R. Huebner is that the standard census phrase "wife and sister from the same father and mother" does not rule out adopted siblings who were not blood relations.
 There are other pieces of evidence.
 Both wedding and divorce records of sibling marriages survive.
 Also surviving are wedding invitations: "Dionysius invites you to dinner at the marriage of his own children ... to-morrow, that is the 30th at the 9th hour."